matitaviola/SE2_Thesis-Management/retrospectives/demo3_w_TD.md

 ???

 - Which improvement goals set in the previous retrospective were you able to achieve?
-???
+Both: we did not underestimate the new technologies nor we started more stories than the ones we were absolutely sure to be able to commit

 - Which ones you were not able to achieve?
 Why?
 ???

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
+  - Improving manual test -> producing more test for the same analyzed function
+  - Improving the documentation (e.g. adding Swagger to help automatically produce it)
   > Propose one or two

 - One thing you are proud of as a Team!!
-We were able to quickly adapt to the "disappearance" of a team member and produce an acceptable amount of work.
-We also kept on improving the graphical interface of the application, which is one of the underlying issues of the app.
+We were able to quickly adapt to changes (both the "disappearance" of a team member and new requirements emerging from the FAQs).